Tuktoyaktuk NWT Travel Guide

-Tuktoyaktuk, original Inuvialuit word is Tuktuuyaqtuuk, meaning “Place resembling a caribou”.
+Tuktoyaktuk, the original Inuvialuit word is Tuktuuyaqtuuk, meaning “Place resembling a caribou”.

 Over the years Tuktoyaktuk has been a base for Inuvialuit caribou and beluga hunting, as well as a DEW line radar site, and a centre of oil and gas exploration.

-First, you have to get to Inuvik!
-If you are an adventurer like me, you most probably decide to drive the Dempster Highway.
+First, you have to get to Inuvik.
+If you are an adventurer like me, you most probably decide to drive the 740 km long Dempster Highway.
 The famous gravel highway starts east of Dawson City and takes you to the Yukon/NWT border.
 It continues to Fort McPherson and Tsiigehtichic, ending in Inuvik.

 Aklak Air also operates charter flights, taking 45 minutes to an hour each way.
-The small plane takes flies low over the amazing Mackenzie Delta and the beautiful Tundra with its many lakes.
+The small plane flies low over the spectacular Mackenzie Delta and the beautiful Tundra with its many lakes.

 When the plane landed in Tuk, my Nikon battery died and I didn’t have a spare.
 Luckily I had my cell phone to capture a few pictures.

-Arctic Adventure Tours and Tuk Tours offer cultural tours of the hamlet, harbour tours and visits to traditional fishing camps, as well as boat trips between Inuvik and Tuk.
+Arctic Adventure Tours and Tuk Tours with their office in Inuvik offer cultural tours of the hamlet, harbour tours, and visits to traditional fishing camps, as well as boat trips between Inuvik and Tuk.

 My plan was to fly to Tuk and take a boat trip back to Inuvik.
 Combined trips like this are only offered a couple of times a week.
 It didn’t work out for me and I had to fly both ways.

-The ice road between Inuvik and Tuk has been featured in some episodes of TV documentary Ice Road Truckers.
-To drive the 140 km takes around 2 1/2 hours.
-It is supposed to be an incredible journey which is still on my bucket list.
-Make sure to be prepared and talk to locals in Inuvik about the conditions before you head out.
+The ice road between Inuvik and Tuk has been featured in some episodes of the TV documentary Ice Road Truckers.
+Driving the 140 km took around 2 1/2 hours.
+It used to be an incredible journey; an adventure that is now gone forever.

-Most probably you’re like me and make your first excursion north of the Arctic Circle to the Land of the Midnight Sun during summer.
+Most probably you’re like me and undertake your first excursion north of the Arctic Circle to the Land of the Midnight Sun during summer.

 Touring the Settlement